CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 SH5 Tarukenga to Ngongotaha improvements, SH36 and SH5 roundabout

-This project will improve safety and reduce congestion at the roundabout intersection between State Highways 5 and 36.
-The funding will be used to improve safety, ease congestion and enhance accessibility.
-The intersection is regularly congested during morning peak-hour traffic times.
-The programme of work also includes standard safety improvements along 8.1km of State Highway 5.
+This project has improved safety and reduce congestion at the roundabout intersection between State Highways 5 and 36.
+The funding has improved safety, eased congestion and enhanced accessibility.
+The programme of work also included standard safety improvements along 8.1km of State Highway 5.

 Hawke’s Bay